 - Click Share to confirm.

 When creating and managing a Dropbox Team Folder, there are restrictions on sharing with external users.
-Since membership of the Team Folder is managed via an MCommunity group, anyone in that MCommunity should have access to all folders/files in the Team Folder (unless there are special restrictions put in place by the owner on specific content).
+Since membership in the Team Folder is managed via an MCommunity group, anyone in that MCommunity should have access to all files/subfolders in the Team Folder (unless special restrictions are put in place by the owner on specific content).
 However, any external users you include in the MCommunity group will not have access to the Team Folder in its entirety like U-M users do.

-You can only share subfolders/files in a Team Folder with external (non-UM) users.
-External members cannot be a "member" of the Team Folder at the root level.
+You can only share files and subfolders in a Team Folder with external (non-UM) users.
+External members cannot be "members" of the Team Folder at the parent level.

-Note: External users in MCommunity groups do not sync with U-M Dropbox.
-If you have external users in your MCommunity group, subfolders/files will not be shared with them when sharing with the group.
-You will need to manually share the subfolder/file individually with each external user.
+This is because external users in MCommunity groups do not sync with U-M Dropbox.
+If you have external users in your MCommunity group, files and subfolders won't be shared with them when sharing with the group.
+You will need to share the content with each external user individually.

-When creating a new Team Folder, members of the MCommunity group who have not activated their U-M Dropbox account (i.e., logged in to U-M Dropbox with their UMICH credentials) will not be counted as members of the Team Folder.
-Once a user activates their U-M Dropbox account, they will be added to the Team Folder’s member list.
+When creating a new Team Folder, members of the MCommunity group who have not created their U-M Dropbox account will not be counted as members of the Team Folder.
+Once a user creates their U-M Dropbox account, they will be added to the Team Folder’s member list.

-By default, syncing Team Folders to your desktop is deactivated in the U-M domain.
+By default, syncing Team Folders to your desktop is turned off in the U-M domain.
 This helps to protect any sensitive university data from being synced to personal devices.

-If needed, you can adjust this setting using Selective Sync from the desktop app.
+However, you can adjust this setting using Selective Sync from the desktop app:

-Unlike individual U-M Dropbox accounts with a 5 TB storage limit, there is no storage limit within Dropbox Team Folders.
-Additionally, you can upload files directly to the Team Folder.
-You do not need to upload files to your individual account first and transfer them to the Team Folder, although that is an option if desired.
+Additionally, you can upload files directly to a Team Folder.
+You don't need to upload files to your individual account first and transfer them to the Team Folder, although that is an option if desired.